hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 they are different out there.
 A realist replies: they look the same from the outside, and the best explanation is that they look the same from the inside too.
-But like a context-dependent joke, to see the inside, I guess you need to be there.
+But like certain jokes, to see the inside, I guess you need to be there.

 #### Thisness and thatness